dunesage/dunesage.github.io/README.md

 ## Introduction

-I obtained a dataset called [Ships in Satellite Imagery](https://www.kaggle.com/datasets/rhammell/ships-in-satellite-imagery) from the data science platform Kaggle.
+I obtained a dataset with the title [Ships in Satellite Imagery](https://www.kaggle.com/datasets/rhammell/ships-in-satellite-imagery) from the data science platform Kaggle.
 The original source of the images in the dataset is the Earth observation company [Planet Labs](https://www.planet.com/).

 ## Data